 On February 21, 2018, the SEC issued new guidance on cybersecurity disclosures for public companies.
 As an “interpretive release,” the new guidance interprets existing laws.
-In this case, the SEC has clarified the statutes that may affect reporting of cybersecurity risks and incidents.
+In this case, the SEC has clarified the statutes that may affect the reporting of cybersecurity risks and incidents.
 The guidance also addresses various costs and consequences of cybersecurity that should be considered when preparing disclosures.
-The guidance builds on 2011 guidance regarding disclosure of cybersecurity risks and further describes the areas of public company reports that should address cybersecurity risks.
+The guidance builds on 2011 guidance regarding the disclosure of cybersecurity risks and further describes the areas of public company reports that should address cybersecurity risks.

 Disclosure of Cybersecurity Incidents in SEC Filings

 First, the new guidance makes clear that material cybersecurity risks and incidents must be disclosed in registration statements under the 1933 Securities Act, the 1934 Exchange Act, and periodic and current reports such as Forms 10-Q or 10-K. Materiality depends on a variety of factors, including the nature and extent of risks or incidents and the range of harm to the company.
-The SEC has made clear that disclosures should not provide a “roadmap” for cybercriminals, but nevertheless must be made in order to provide important information to investors.
+The SEC has made clear that disclosures should not provide a “roadmap” for cybercriminals but nevertheless must be made in order to provide important information to investors.
 Ongoing investigations cannot be used to avoid making a disclosure.

 The SEC also clarified that cybersecurity risk, if relevant, should be included in the disclosures of the significant factors that make investments in a company’s securities speculative or risky.
-The guidance outlines several risk factors that can impact the disclosure, such as the probability and potential magnitude of cybersecurity incidents, and the potential for reputational harm.
+The guidance outlines several risk factors that can impact the disclosure, such as the probability and potential magnitude of cybersecurity incidents and the potential for reputational harm.

 SEC Guidance for Building a Cybersecurity Program